VictoriaAde/Avalanche-Defi-Kingdom-clone/README.md

 - Easily send and receive tokens following standard rules.
 - Increase the total number of tokens available.
 - Reduce the total number of tokens available.

-## Getting Started

-Follow these steps to get the project up and running on your computer.

-### Prerequisites

-- Install Node.js and npm on your computer.

-### Installation

-1. Copy the project code from: https://github.com/username/projectname.git
-2. Open a terminal and navigate to the project folder.
-3. Install all the necessary tools by typing: `npm install`
-4. Compile the code by typing: `npx hardhat compile`
-5. Deploy the project by typing: `npx hardhat run scripts/deploy.js`

 ## Tools Used